bahrus/xtal-salt/README.md

 ## Use cases

 XSLT (< 3.0) normally takes XML as its input format.
 However, most well-formed html can also qualify.
-This can be useful if the light children of a custom element should be simple html, but it needs to be transformed into complex HTML (or som other form) inside the Shadow DOM.
+This can be useful if the light children of a custom element should be simple html, but it needs to be transformed into complex HTML (or some other form) inside the Shadow DOM.

 Other scenarios may arise, you never know -- my cable modem router uses xslt to format xml coming from the router, for example, when going to the admin page.
 One could also use XSLT as a stand-in for template instantation, until it is ready.
 Though you would probably need to run your object through an [object to xml converter](https://www.npmjs.com/package/object-to-xml) to do this.